When it comes to launching a WordPress website, you have to keep in mind that visitors of all kinds will be stopping by.

 It’s pretty tough to see the written text in the first image right?
 And you might not even have a disability affecting the way you see this image.

-In addition to watching your contrasting color schemes, it’s also important to avoid using clashing color schemes, like this album’s cover art does.
+In addition to watching your contrasting color schemes, it’s also important to avoid using clashing color schemes.
 Just because the contrast isn’t terrible, doesn’t mean the colors go well together.

 To help balance your WordPress site’s colors, check out this free online tool called Contrast Checker.